Families and divorce

 Talk to each other

-If there are no welfare issues and you are struggling to reach an agreement with your co-parent about sharing a festive period, it’s usually quicker and cheaper to use a mediator rather than going to court.
+If there are no welfare issues and you are struggling to reach an agreement with your co-parent about sharing a festive period, it’s usually quicker and cheaper to try to resolve matters by agreement rather than going to court.
+This can include using the services of a mediator, who is a neutral third party trained to help facilitate conversations between you and your co-parent on topics where you do not agree.
 They will arrange a meeting with your former partner, and their solicitor (if any/appropriate) to agree how childcare over the Christmas holidays will be split.
-Communication is key: airing your thoughts normally pays off, allowing you to negotiate a fair, practical custody agreement over the festive season well in advance.
+Communication is key: airing your thoughts normally pays off, allowing you to negotiate a fair, practical agreement over the festive season well in advance.

-Ensuring your child can spend time with both parents, and extended family, as well is a factor.
-Your plans don’t have to focus around the grandparent’s availability but making sure your child can see their extended family over the Christmas holidays is important to the entire family.
+Ensuring your child can spend time with both parents and their extended family is often a consideration.
+Your plans don’t have to focus around the grandparents’ availability but making sure your child can see their extended family over the Christmas holidays is important to the entire family.

 Don’t leave your plans to the last minute